Little Barrier Island: Invasive species

-Plants
+Introduced wasps such as German, common, Asian paper, and Tasmanian paper wasps may be present on the island.
+In terms of established populations of introduced wasps, a survey reported in 2020 no Vespula species (common and German wasps) but Polistes species (Asian paper and Tasmanian wasps) were present.
+German wasps had been reported on the island by the 1980s.
+A potential relationship between rat eradication and decline in Vespula species has been reported, but no such link was found in later work.

 Prior to 1995, very little attention was paid to weed species on the island.
 The rangers' garden had been planted in exotics, and bird and wind dispersed colonising species that spread rapidly.
 In 1996 a weed control programme, based on the successful work on the Kermadecs, was implemented with teams of weeders grid-searching the island.
 The main target species were climbing asparagus, the Mexican devil, and the mist flower.